 Generally, these offenses are charged as Class A misdemeanors carrying penalties of up to a year in jail and/or a fine of up to $1,000.
 Repeat offenders, however, will likely face harsher penalties.
 For example, a third or subsequent conviction of this crime will be charged as a Class D felony carrying up to four years in prison and/or a fine of up to $5,000.

 - Domestic assault in the second degree involves trying to or knowingly causing injury with a deadly weapon or through strangulation or causing serious physical injury through reckless behavior.
 This offense is charged as a Class C felony carrying up to seven years in prison and a fine of up to $5,000.

 - Domestic assault in the first degree is defined as trying to kill or knowingly causing or trying to cause serious physical injury to the other person.
 This offense may be charged as a Class A or B felony depending on the circumstances.
 These felony charges carry five or 10 up to 30 years or life in prison.

 You may also be required to pay restitution to the victim consisting of the reimbursement for his or her expenses, such as medical expenses, counseling, or the repair of any damaged property.
 You may additionally be subjected to an order of protection which is the state’s name for a restraining order.
 These will order you to stop any further type of abuse, restrict you from any contact with the victim, make temporary child custody orders, and more.

 In the face of the above harsh penalties, you need a tough defender who will be tenacious in his fight for your liberty and your future.
-At Glaesman Law, you can count on our dedication to providing you with superior legal help from the moment we come onboard.
-We have the experience, skills, and resources to conduct a thorough investigation into your arrest and to do everything within the bounds of the law to help put you in the strongest legal position for best possible results.
+At Glaesman Law Firm, you can count on our dedication to providing you with superior legal help from the moment we come on board.
+We have the experience, skills, and resources to conduct a thorough investigation into your arrest and to do everything within the bounds of the law to help put you in the strongest legal position for the best possible results.